Rangoons/quick-branch/README.md

 # quick-branch

-A fast CLI tool for creating git branches from [Linear](https://linear.app) issues.
-No more manually formatting branch names or copying URLs—just grab your issue number and go.
+A fast CLI tool for streamlining your workflow with [Linear](https://linear.app) issues and git.
+Assign yourself to issues, update statuses, and create branches with proper naming—all from your terminal.
+Use **turbo mode** to do everything in one command.

 ## Features

+- **Turbo mode** - Assign yourself, update status to "In Dev", and checkout branch in one command
+- **Issue assignment** - Assign yourself to Linear issues from the terminal
+- **Status updates** - Update issue status directly from the CLI
 - **Quick branch creation** - Create and checkout git branches using Linear's branch naming conventions
 - **Copy to clipboard** - Instantly copy issue URLs or branch names
 - **Beautiful issue display** - View issue details with formatted markdown descriptions